Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       The requirements of this prototype were explicitly laid out:

-      * A list of rules which needed to be followed, for example tables must only be allowed at a specific height etc.
+      * Rules which planners would apply would need to be followed - for example specific components should not be hung in certain places.

-      * It should be educational/ informative.
-Customers should be able to use the tool with no prior knowledge of the shelving system.
+      * Customers should be able to use the tool with no prior knowledge of the shelving system.

+      * Having used the tool a customer should understand more about the system.
+It should be informative and educational.

-      * It needed to show prices
+      * It needed to inform customers of prices.

-      The project was scheduled to last two weeks, but after progress was shown it was extended an additional two weeks.

-      As 'UX developer' I was part of the development team, which consisted of a further 2 senior developers, and a junior developer.
+      As 'UX developer' I also part of the development team, consisting of four developers.
   - heading: Research & Discovery phase
-    intro: "Much of the research was in hand, once the go-ahead was given for the prototype, I conducted further research on what makes a good furniture planner. "
+    intro: "Once the go-ahead was given for the proof of concept, looked at what makes a good furniture planner. "
     standout: false
     headerimage: /img/research.png
     body: >-
       #### Competitor tools

-      Having researched and understood the problems I was trying to solve, I went straight into examining other similar tools.

       I found nearly all of them were staged, allowing users to define the wall area first, pick tracks then place components in separate sections.

       Ikea's Algot planner was really head and shoulders above all the other examples I looked at.
-Other Ikea planners used a 3D plugin, but the algot used a simpler 2D illustrated interface, making it easy to understand.

       ![Screenshot of Ikea's Algot planner](/img/algot-planner-screenshot.jpg "Screenshot of Ikea's Algot planner")